Looking for SurveyMonkey alternatives?

 So if you’re looking for a free SurveyMonkey alternative, look no further than Google Forms.
 Let’s face it, you think of it – Google most likely already has a tool for it.
 Survey creation being no exception.

-Google Forms are an easy way to collect any amount of data from your respondents.
+Even though primarily a form builder, Google Forms represents an easy way to collect any amount of data from your respondents.
 And that’s exactly what many people need.
 You don’t need a fancy-looking survey to get the name, email, and an answer to a question or two from someone who’s already expressed interest in what you have to offer.

 If, on the other hand, you need to engage your audience into taking the survey, you might want to explore other tools that let you design and customize your surveys to a great extent.
 In this regard, both SurveyMonkey and LeadQuizzes would be a better choice.

-But of course, if you’re looking for a free tool, you’ll have to make some kind of a compromise when it comes to the number of features, design options, and integrations.
+But of course, if you’re looking for a free version of a survey tool, you’ll have to make some kind of a compromise when it comes to the number of features, design options, and integrations.
 So the main point in which it would make sense to make a Survey Monkey vs Google Forms comparison is the price.

 Google Forms is free for personal use and anyone can use it provided that they already have a Gmail account (which is also free, of course).
 If you want to use the Business variant of Google Forms, however, it’s not completely free as it requires a G Suite account.

-If you’re looking for a survey platform that specializes in obtaining customer experience feedback, AskNicely might be a good choice.
+If you’re looking for a survey platform that specializes in tracking customer experience, AskNicely might be a good choice.

-They advertise as an NPS (Net Promoter Score) software that helps your business automatically obtain continuous feedback from your customers.
+They advertise as an NPS (Net Promoter Score) software that helps your business automatically obtain continuous customer feedback.

-Actually, it’s more than just a survey tool, it’s a customer experience platform.
+Actually, it’s more than just an online survey tool, it’s a customer experience platform.

 When it comes to pricing, their website is not very transparent about it though, it kind of encourages you to book a demo without knowing the price of the tool.
 To the best of our knowledge, they used to have a single Professional Plan starting at $199.